-COVID-19 Literacy is a Health Champions program to help community members achieve “COVID-19 literacy” by learning the “3 S’s” science, safety, and significance of COVID-19 vaccines.
+Vaccine Literacy is a Health Champions program to help community members achieve “vaccine literacy” by learning the “3 S’s” science, safety, and significance of vaccines.

-- Safety: How do scientists know COVID-19 vaccines are safe?
+- Safety: How do scientists know vaccines are safe?

-- Significance: How will COVID-19 vaccines help communities manage our future living with COVID-19?
+- Significance: How do vaccines help communities manage our health?

-Community members participate in COVID-19 Literacy outreach.
-They share in reading out loud and discussing a story called Take Your Best Shot.
+Community members participate in Vaccine Literacy outreach.
+They share in reading out loud and discussing a story called Voices for Vaccines.

-COVID-19 Literacy is a non-judgmental and safe place to learn and ask questions.
-While the safety and benefits of the COVID-19 vaccine are discussed, community members are not pressured to get a vaccine.
+Vaccine Literacy is a non-judgmental and safe place to learn and ask questions.
+While the safety and benefits of vaccines are discussed, community members are not pressured to get vaccines.

-What do Health Champions do in the Covid Literacy program?
+What do Health Champions do in the Vaccine Literacy program?

-- Schedule and invite people to COVID-19 Literacy Outreach.
+- Schedule and invite people to Vaccine Literacy Outreach.

-- Conduct COVID-19 Literacy outreach following the COVID-19 Literacy Outreach Plan.
+- Conduct Vaccine Literacy outreach following the Vaccine Literacy Outreach Plan.

-- Complete the COVID-19 Literacy Discussion Log after each session and submit to WE4H staff.
+- Complete the Vaccine Literacy Discussion Log after each session and submit to WE4H staff.

 What are characteristics of Health Champions?

-- Passionate about health in community and COVID-19 vaccination?
+- Passionate about health in community and the power of vaccinations?

 - Fully vaccinated against COVID-19?